Causal Bandits without Graph Learning: Analysis of raps for Single Parent Case

 \subsection{Slow Regime}

 In this section, we provide a bound on the expected number of interventions of \ac{raps} under a more relaxed assumption than the condition in \cref{thm:log-condition}.
 The following \lcnamecref{thm:sublinear} states that if there are at most $\cO\pr{\frac{n}{\log_d(n)}}$ nodes $X\in\cV\setminus\cbr{P}$ such that all paths between $X$ and $P$ are inactive, then the expected number of interventions required by \ac{raps} is bounded by $\cO\pr{\frac{n}{\log_d(n)}}$, where $d$ is the maximum degree in the skeleton of $\bcG$.
 Under the faithfulness assumption \cite{pearl2009causality}, the aforementioned condition means that there are at most $\cO\pr{\frac{n}{\log_d(n)}}$ nodes in $\cV$ which are independent with the parent node $P$. \begin{restatable}{theorem}{sublinear} Let $\bcG$ be an arbitrary \ac{dag} in which there are at most $\cO\pr{\frac{n}{\log_d(n)}}$ nodes $X\in\cV\setminus\cbr{P}$ such that either $P$ is disconnected with $X$, or all paths between $P$ and $X$ are blocked by colliders.
-Then,
+Then, $ \E[N(\bcG,P)]=\cO\pr{\frac{n}{\log_d n}}, $ where $d$ is the maximum degree in the skeleton of $\bcG$. \end{restatable} The proof of \cref{thm:sublinear} is in \cref{appendix:sublinear} and in \cref{appendix:lower-bound} we show that $d$-ary directed trees are worst case examples for which the bound is tight even though such trees do not have colliders.